-Tokyo.
-Who wouldn’t want to get lost in the head-spinning maze of neon-drenched streets?
+Looking for tips to travel to Tokyo on a Budget?
+Who wouldn’t want to get lost in the head-spinning maze of neon-drenched streets of Tokyo?

 One moment you’re dazzled by the ultra-modern skyscrapers and the next, sipping green tea at a centuries-old temple, disturbed only by the soft sound of sozu.